OpenFirma

 If you already have a workload in mind, pick the closest guide:

-- Run the Sidecar standalone for a minimal local setup.
+firma run. - Run the Sidecar standalone for a minimal setup without

 For implementation details, the Rust API reference is generated from the workspace crates.